 - Explore authentic and pretty Pyrgos, the highest village on the island, with its superb panoramas and stunning sunsets, winding medieval streets and blue-domed churches; all cobbled roads lead up to the oldest castle on the island

-- Andrew can arrange outings and excursions such as a private tour of the island, a cruise around the caldera, or a romantic gourmet dinner at a top-notch restaurant
+- Andrew can arrange outings and excursions such as a private tour of the island, or a romantic gourmet dinner at a top-notch restaurant

 - Pyrgos is surrounded by vineyards, there are some excellent wineries to visit

 - The nearest beaches are the famous black-sand Kamari and Perissa (catch the bus from the main square if you don't want to hire a car)